marijnh/Eloquent-JavaScript/09_regexp.md

 {{index exponent, "case sensitivity", ["regular expression", flags]}}

-Finally, to make the _e_ case-insensitive, either add an `i` option to the regular expression or use `[eE]`.
+Finally, to make the _e_ case insensitive, either add an `i` option to the regular expression or use `[eE]`.

 hint}}